 Hello, yeah it’s been a while, not much, how ’bout you?

-There’s really no major reason behind it other than LIFE stuff and that mysterious ‘lack of motivation’ plague that has been festering inside of me for months.
-You know, the one I always complain about in almost every.single.post.
+There’s really no major reason behind it other than life stuff and that mysterious ‘lack of motivation’ plague that has been festering inside of me for months.
+You know, the one I complain about in almost every.single.post.

 Sorry about that.

 I was contacted by Wayfair.and Peapod a few weeks ago, telling me they paired up for holiday baking.
-They asked if I’d like to bake some cookies using one of their recipes – and I could add my own twist to their recipe(s), if I’d like..
+They asked if I’d like to bake some cookies using one of their recipes, and I could add my own take to their recipe(s), if I’d like..

-Add my own twist if I’d like?
+Add my own take on it if I’d like?
 That’s like asking me if I’d like to breathe.

 I was also contacted by an old friend, OhNuts.com.
 Every holiday they let me choose two ingredients to bake with then send them my way.
 I love free stuff I can bake and cook with.
 I never turn those down.
 Not to mention, the quality and packing of OhNuts ‘nuts’ and other products they sell, is perfection.

-I highly recommend you order something from OhNuts and see for yourself, and I’m not just saying this because they sent me two free bags of nuts.
+I deeply recommend you order something from OhNuts and see for yourself, and I’m not just saying this because they sent me two free bags of nuts.
 I don’t sell out for two bags of nuts (well..I did once, but I really liked the guy), or anything for that matter, but I do speak the truth.
-I chose what I usually choose..’insert different nut or candy each year’ and…shelled pistachio nuts.
-I have ripped my fingertips to shreds shelling pistachio nuts for baking and I LOVE to bake with pistachio nuts, so there is never a time where I don’t choose these when given the opportunity.
+I chose ‘insert different nut or candy each year’ and shelled pistachio nuts.
+I have ripped my fingertips to shreds shelling pistachio nuts for baking, and I love to bake with pistachio nuts, so there is never a time where I don’t choose shelled pistachio nuts when given the opportunity.

-So, I put a twist on their recipe for Festive Drop Cookies, from the several recipes Wayfair and Peapod sent me.
+So, I put a spin on their recipe for Festive Drop Cookies, from the several recipes Wayfair and Peapod sent me.
 Well, more like a full lambada.
-I took the pistachios from Oh Nuts and paired them with dried cranberries, chunks of white and dark chocolate and a bit of cinnamon and orange zest, in lieu of the M&Ms in the original recipe, to really make them pop and boy do they pop!
-I’m very pleased with how they turned out.
+I took the pistachios from Oh Nuts and paired them with dried cranberries, chunks of white and dark chocolate, and a bit of cinnamon and orange zest (try it with lime zest too, for a cranberry lime cookie!), in lieu of the M&Ms in their recipe, for drop cookies, to really make them pop and boy do they pop!
+I’m very pleased with how these drop cookies turned out.

-Several years ago, I decided I was going to make a bunch of cookie baskets to give as gift to friends, the nail salon, the hair salon, the oil change place..OK, basically, if I used your service, you were getting a cookie basket..like it or not.
+Several years ago, I decided I was going to make a bunch of cookie baskets to give as gifts to acquaintances, friends (as a second gift, of course), the nail salon, the hair salon, the oil change place..OK, basically, if I used your service, you were getting a cookie basket, like it or not.

 I AM COOKIE BASKET WOMAN HEAR ME ROAR!

-If there is a holiday cookie or bar and then some, repertoire, you bet your cotton pickin’ cookie dough I made it.
-By the time I was satisfied, I had made about 20 different cookies and bars and my freezer could barely shut since it was filled with tons of double thick freezer bags stuffed with almost every kind of cookie imaginable.
-One week before Christmas, I loaded up ten pretty wicker baskets with 4 of each cookie, wrapped the baskets in colored cellophane tied with mounds of curly – corkscrew ribbons (you know, the scissor drag trick).
+If there is a holiday cookie or bar and then some, repertoire, you can bet your cotton pickin’ cookie dough I made it.
+By the time I was satisfied, I had made about 20 different cookies and bars, and my freezer could barely shut since it was filled with tons of double thick freezer bags stuffed with almost every kind of cookie imaginable.
+One week before Christmas, I loaded up ten pretty wicker baskets with 4 of each cookie, then wrapped the baskets in red and green (or Hanukkah blue for my fellow Jewish friends) colored cellophane tied with mounds of curly/corkscrew ribbons (you know, the scissor drag trick).

-I delivered each basket to oooh’s and ahhh’s, the reflection of me waddling with giant cookie baskets via the glass doors into different businesses, becoming all too commonplace.
+I delivered each basket to some seriously flattering raves, the reflection of me walking funny with a giant cookie basket against my chest, via the glass doors of the different businesses I brought them to, becoming all too commonplace.

-There was one problem, though, I still had tons of cookies left.
+There was one problem though, I still had tons of cookies left.
 SO, I made a basket for my sister, the mother lode of all cookie baskets, one that came up to my hip when set on the floor.
 BUT, I still had A LOT of cookies left.
-I looked in the freezer and it was as if the cookies were giving birth to more cookies.
-They truly seemed to be multiplying and were starting to scare me.
-Delicious, festive holiday cookies were now an albatross – a cookie cross I had to bear.
+I looked in the freezer, and it was as if the cookies were giving birth to more cookies; they really seemed to be multiplying and it was starting to sort of scare me!
+Delicious, festive holiday cookies were now an albatross; a cookie cross I had to bear.